akka/akka-persistence-jdbc/README.md

 # Installation
 To include the JDBC plugin into your sbt project, add the following lines to your build.sbt file:

-    libraryDependencies += "com.github.dnvriend" %% "akka-persistence-jdbc" % "1.0.2"
+    libraryDependencies += "com.github.dnvriend" %% "akka-persistence-jdbc" % "1.0.3"

 For Maven users, add the following to the pom.xml

     <dependency>
         <groupId>com.github.dnvriend</groupId>
         <artifactId>akka-persistence-jdbc_2.10</artifactId>
-        <version>1.0.2</version>
+        <version>1.0.3</version>
     </dependency>

     <dependency>
         <groupId>com.github.dnvriend</groupId>
         <artifactId>akka-persistence-jdbc_2.11</artifactId>
-        <version>1.0.2</version>
+        <version>1.0.3</version>
     </dependency>

-This version of akka-persistence-jdbc depends on Akka 2.3.4 and is cross-built against Scala 2.10.4 and 2.11.0
+This version of akka-persistence-jdbc depends on Akka 2.3.4 and is cross-built against Scala 2.10.4 and 2.11.1

 ### What's new?

+### 1.0.3
+ - IBM Informix 12.10 supported

 ### 1.0.2
  - Oracle XE 11g supported